Soxxes/HeLO-System/README.md

 # The HeLO-System

 Hi, I'm glad you made it. :)
 I created an Elo-System for the competitive "Hell Let Loose" scene.
 Yes, there are competitive teams in the game.
 However, the strength of each team so far always had to be estimated.
 I'll give you a short introduction of **how** and **why** I created this.
+The official website with statistics and other stuff that uses this system can be found [here](https://helo-system.de/).

 - [The HeLO-System](#the-helo-system)
   - [What is an Elo System?](#what-is-an-elo-system)